mzhbr/ASD-Gut-Microbiome-Classifier/README.md

 bidirectional communication between gut bacteria and the brain — may play a role in ASD development.

-This project asks: **can we classify ASD from gut bacteria alone?**
+This project asks: **Can gut microbiome profiles distinguish ASD from control samples in a small public dataset?**

 ## Answer: 77% Cross-Validated Accuracy